rodydavis/rodydavis/posts/flutter-and-lit.md

 ```

-You will need to update `WEBSITE_URL` to have the url of the website where you will be deploying and 'BUNDLE_URL' to the relative path to the js bundle.
+You will need to update `WEBSITE_URL` to have the url of the website where you will be deploying and `BUNDLE_URL` to the relative path to the js bundle.

 This will ensure auto updates with a new version rolls out and the cache it stale.
 This will also allow for offline support after the first time it is downloaded.